-No approval is required from regulatory authorities such as NSDL or SEBI in the case of trading accounts.
+You do not require any approval from regulatory authorities such as NSDL or SEBI in the case of trading accounts.
 However, in the case of dematerialisation accounts, such approvals are mandatory.

-It is not required by law to have both a trading and a demat account.
+By law, you need not have both a trading and a demat account.
 If a person wishes to apply for an Initial Public Offering, they might choose to have solely a demat account.
 But if the investor wants to sell the allotted shares on the stock market, they will require a trading account.

-Similarly, if an individual merely wishes to trade futures, options, and currency derivatives in the securities market, a demat account is not necessary.
+Similarly, if you merely wish to trade futures, options, and currency derivatives in the securities market, a demat account is not necessary.
 In the case of stocks, however, SEBI has made it mandatory for investors to hold both demat and trading accounts.

 Both the trading and demat accounts are vital for making the most out of investing in the stock markets.
-While these accounts differ in a lot of aspects, the underlying principle for their existence is the same — to streamline the investing process for consumers.
+While these accounts differ in a lot of aspects, the underlying principle for their existence is the same.
+It is to streamline the investing process for consumers.

 However, before one starts to invest their hard-earned money in the stock markets in the hopes of making money, it is necessary to understand the basics.
 Now that you know the how and why behind trading and demat accounts, you will have a little more confidence the next time you invest.
 Happy investing!